 Who here hasn’t worked from home?
 I am writing this article right now, from home!
 I think a lot of us can relate to the work-from-home shift, and this email hits the perfect spot.

 Plan the office holiday party ✅

-A fun twist on “work from home”, a term that has spiked in popularity in the last few months, makes it into “Play from home”.
+A fun twist on “work from home”, a term that has spiked in popularity in the last year, makes it into “Play from home”.
 And with this witty email headline, you can already predict where the email is going.

 BOO! 👻 Our Halloween collection SHIPS FREE!

 This eliminates one of the main deterrents to online shopping, especially that 75% of Halloween shopping will be done online this year.